 Filmmaker Richard Kane has released his documentary about Robert Shetterly's work, titled Truth Tellers.
 Go here to learn more about the film and upcoming screenings.

 Most Recent Portraits

-Our full gallery now includes over 235 portraits of American truth-tellers.
+Our full gallery now include more than 250 portraits of American truth-tellers.
 You can browse the full gallery.
 Or just begin your exploration by linking to a few of the most recent additions to the series here.